AngleSharp/AngleSharp/README.md

 More information is found in the [contribution guidelines](.github/CONTRIBUTING.md).
 We also have a [code of conduct](.github/CODE_OF_CONDUCT.md) that we take serious.

+All contributors can be found [in the CONTRIBUTORS](CONTRIBUTORS.md) file.

 ## Development

 AngleSharp is written in C# 6 and thus requires Roslyn as a compiler.
 Using an IDE like Visual Studio 2017+ is recommended on Windows.
 Alternatively, VSCode with OmniSharp should be the tool of choice on other platforms.